NB Gauge Face Install

 Modified

 And there we go.
 Just a little off the top.
 Mine looks a bit jagged here, but it doesn't matter.
-The light will still shine through nicely and the high beam indicator will still light up separate from the surrounding numbers.
+The light will still shine through nicely and light the surrounding numbers.

 remove light condom